 - Allergies & Hay Fever: Apply a drop of lemon oil behind the ear or under the nose 2-3 times a day to help fight seasonal allergies.
 You can also apply to the bottoms of your feet.

-- Acne – Mix a couple drops of lemon oil into a 1/4 cup coconut oil and massage into affected area.
+- Acne – Mix a couple of drops of lemon oil into a 1/4 cup of coconut oil and massage into the affected area.

 - Bad Breath: Place 4 drops of lemon oil in 4 ounces of warm water and gargle to get rid of bad breath.